 Best overall secured card: Discover it® Secured

-Up to 2% cash back at restaurants & gas stations on up to $1,000 in combined purchases each quarter, 1% on everything else*
+2% cash back at gas stations and restaurants on up to $1,000 in combined purchases each quarter, automatically.
+1% on everything else*

 Credit line will equal your security deposit of $200 or more*

 No annual fee, no late fee on your first late payment.
 No penalty APR*